Easy Peach Crumble Recipe

 • Raspberry peach crisp

-• Florals: Adding a small amount of edible lavender or rose water is a great way to add a subtle depth of flavor.
+• Florals: Adding a small amount of edible lavender or organic rose water is a great way to add a subtle depth of flavor.

 • Nuts: For extra crunch, sprinkle some crushed nuts (walnuts, pecans, etc.) into the topping.